Did you know?

 Trends in care not known:

-Key data containing important details from all births has never been collected during all the years of the New Zealand maternity reforms and is still not being collected.
-Women and health providers both lack important information because of this.
+Key data containing important details from all births has never been collected during the last 2 decades – a time of significant change in the New Zealand maternity system – and is still not being collected.
+Women consumers and health providers all lack important information because of this.
+For example, the Health Ministry still does not collect data on many important outcomes of home births and birthing unit births such as the transfer rates from individual birthing units and average times actually taken to transfer from each of these units.
+This makes it impossible for women’s choices to be fully informed.

 Trends in outcomes not known: